wangyz1999/digit-line-processing-creative-coding/README.md

 | <img src="dot_in_circle/demo.png" width="180" height="320"><br><b>Dot In Circle | [View Code](dot_in_circle) |<img src="double_pendulum/demo.jpg" width="180" height="320"><br><b>Double Pendulum | [View Code](double_pendulum) |
 | ... | ... | ... | ... |

-## About Processing

-[Processing](https://processing.org/) is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
-It is developed by artists and designers as a platform for experimentation and is designed for creating interactive programs that produce visual outputs.
-Processing is based on Java, allowing for powerful and complex interactive designs.

 ## How to Run